19hours/sg-statutes/Acts/Patents Act.md

 [2/2007 wef 01/04/2007]

-(11) A legal officer does not commit an offence against subsection (1) in respect of anything done, or undertaken to be done, by him on behalf of the Government.
+(11) A Legal Service Officer does not commit an offence against subsection (1) in respect of anything done, or undertaken to be done, by him on behalf of the Government.

+[2/2007 wef 01/04/2007]

 [30/2001]